 This one is interesting because you can see a little bit of how it works.
 The idea of fish schooling up to form words is pretty ridiculous, but because we are used to seeing schools of fish performing coordinated movements, we can easily suppress disbelief and accept a more complex and coordinated version of a real phenomenon.
 Ditto, the flocking of birds, insects, etc.

-as real life swarms/schools/flocks can move with amazing coordination, and maintain a shape (usually a sphere or some other simple geometrical pattern) even when disturbed.
+This is kind of Truth in Television as real-life swarms/schools/flocks can move with amazing coordination, and maintain a shape (usually a sphere or some other simple geometrical pattern) even when disturbed.

 Common gags include:

 - Asking a swarm if they've seen something, and the swarm helpfully forms an arrow pointing to the direction it went.

 - The target of a swarm (usually bees) is hiding, and when they can't find it they form a question mark for no apparent reason except for the benefit of the audience.

 When the swarm looks and acts like a single living thing, it overlaps with The Worm That Walks.
 When it's bees (or other stinging insects like wasps or hornets) that are swarming, it overlaps with Scary Stinging Swarm.
 Expect this to happen if someone disturbs or walks into the Hornet Hole.